jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

   return l
 ```

+Two important things to note!
+1. All coordinates and sizes need to be listed as integers.
+That's because you can't have something at `x: 1.5`!
-**NOTE!
-These all assume you have a variable called `frame` that you created at the top.
-If you named your Group something else, use that instead.**
+2. The helper functions all assume you have a variable called `frame` that you created at the top.
+If you named your Group something else, use that instead

 Now we can go ahead and draw some shapes!
 If you've used `p5.js` or Processing before, the syntax will look very similar.
 First, we can draw some lines – they require four values, making up the x/y coordinates of the two endpoints: